 |9.
 Coverage for medically necessary services when traveling or away from home||YES_____ NO_____

 |10.
 Out-of-pocket expenses (co-payments, coinsurance, deductibles or non-covered services) you can afford||YES_____ NO_____

 |If you answered NO to any of the questions in PART B, you should consider not waiving the Student Health Insurance Plan.|

 Contact the Customer Service department of your insurance plan for benefits questions and be sure to review the "exclusions section" of your benefit description for more details.

-If you elect to waive the Student Health Insurance Plan, you will not be covered for any medical services normally covered under the Student Health Insurance Plan for the terms in which you elect to waive, and you can only reenroll during open enrollment periods or with a qualifying life changing event.
+If you waive the Student Health Insurance Plan, you are not covered for any medical services normally covered under the Student Health Insurance Plan for the terms in which you elect to waive, and you can only reenroll during open enrollment periods or with a qualifying life changing event.